cylc/cylc-doc/src/user-guide/sharing-access-to-workflows.rst

 Site Authorization Configuration
 --------------------------------
+The site_authorization configuration allows sites to configure sensible defaults and limits for the permissions users can delegate.

+Note, however, that as the UIS runs as the user they have full control over this process so, in theory, may bypass these restrictions in a variety of ways.
+As an extreme example a user can pass their credentials on to another person.
+Such behaviours cannot be controlled through technical measures so must be enforced by site policy.
+By the same token, however, because Cylc UI Servers (and Schedulers) run as the user, one user cannot compromise another user's account using Cylc.

-`c.CylcUIServer.site-authorization`, which is loaded from `/etc/cylc/hub/jupyter_config.py`, or, alternatively, the environment variable ``CYLC_SITE_CONF_PATH``, contains default and limit settings for users.
-This is set at a site level.
+``c.CylcUIServer.site-authorization``, which is loaded from ``/etc/cylc/hub/jupyter_config.py``, or, alternatively, the environment variable ``CYLC_SITE_CONF_PATH``, contains these site default and limit settings for users.
 This configuration should be entered as a Python dictionary.

 Defaults and Limits
 ^^^^^^^^^^^^^^^^^^^
 Sites set both limits and defaults for users.

-- `limit` will determine if a user has the privileges to give away access to their workflows.
+- ``limit`` determines the maximum access users can grant to their workflows.

-- `default` sets a default access level, which is activated if the user does not appear in the user-authorization configuration.
+- ``default`` sets a default access level, which applies if the user does not appear in the user-authorization configuration (via explicit user name or group).

 Missing Configurations in Site Authorization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^